 Once again, you’ll map the on-page elements with the necessary data fields under each review.

-Now that you’re familiar with creating custom data fields and displaying dynamic content, you can start getting creative with the experiences you build within your ride-sharing app.
-Additional you can:
+Once you’re familiar with creating custom data fields and displaying dynamic content, you can start getting creative with the experiences you build within your ride-sharing app.

 - Create profiles for drivers and display a list of their trip reviews